-Shop Yellow will run 500,000 trial copies of the 32-page book selling products from eight to ten merchants ranging from jewelry and electronics to children’s products and food.
-Jackson would not disclose specific merchants signed on for the venture.
+Shop Yellow will run 500,000 trial copies of the 32-page book selling products from 8 to 10 merchants ranging from jewelry and electronics to children’s products and food.
 The catalog will be printed on magazine-grade paper and bound into the front section of the Yellow Pages in six Mid-Atlantic regions: Chesapeake/Virginia Beach and Suffolk, VA, and Phoenixville, Pottstown, Norristown, and Landsdale, PA.

-Jackson says he chose the suburban areas surrounding Norfolk, VA and Philadelphia because residents in nonurban markets traditionally use the Yellow Pages more frequently than their urban counterparts.
-The new edition of the Verizon Yellow Pages is slated to arrive on residents’ doorsteps September through November.
-The Shop Yellow catalog “will look a lot different and stand out from the Yellow Pages themselves,” says Jackson.
-“That’s key for us, because even though it will be in the Yellow Pages medium, we need to stand out and be high quality.”
+Jackson says he chose the suburban areas surrounding Norfolk, VA, and Philadelphia because residents in nonurban markets traditionally use the Yellow Pages more frequently than their urban counterparts.
+The new edition of the Verizon Yellow Pages will arrive in homes from September through November.

-Shop Yellow will charge vendors on a pay-for-performance model in which participating merchants pay 17.6% commission plus all credit card processing fees per order with a minimum commission of $6 per order.
-Merchants don’t pay upfront costs during the trial, says Jackson, but he anticipates charging a nominal fee of about $0.03 per copy for printing and distribution during the full rollout slated for 2008.
+Shop Yellow will charge on a pay-for-performance model in which merchants pay 17.6% commission plus all credit-card processing fees per order with a minimum commission of $6 per order.
+Merchants don’t pay upfront costs during the trial, says Jackson, but he anticipates charging about $0.03 per copy for printing and distribution during the full rollout slated for 2008.

-Jackson has the green light from the Verizon to expand Shop Yellow’s page count as much as he wishes, which will ideally be 200 pages.
-A full rollout edition is planned for next summer and will place 10 million to 20 million copies of the catalog in homes in time for the 2008 holiday shopping season.
-Jackson is also considering testing a European version of Shop Yellow for Christmas 2008–provided the U.S. version has a smooth test and rollout.
+Jackson has the green light from Verizon to expand Shop Yellow’s page count as much as he wishes, which will ideally be 200 pages.
+A full rollout edition is planned for next summer and will place 10 million to 20 million copies of the catalog in homes in time for the 2008 holiday season.
+Jackson is also considering testing a European version of Shop Yellow for Christmas 2008 — provided the U.S. version has a smooth test and rollout.